atlassian/data-center-helm-charts/docs/CONFIG.md

 ### Database credentials

-The products require that there is a Kubernetes Secret present in the namespace, that contains the username and password which the product should use to connect to the database.

-The default name for this secret, as well as the keys in the secret that contain the credentials, are defined in the charts' README, but they can all be changed by overriding those settings.
+All products can have their database connectivity and credentials specified either interactively during first-time setup, or automatically by specifying certain configuration via Kubernetes.

+Depending on the product, the `database.type`, `database.url` and `database.driver` chart values can be provided.
+In addition, the database username and password can be provided via a Kubernetes secret, with the secret name specified with the `database.credentials.secretName` chart value.
+When all of the required information is provided in this way, the database connectivity configuration screen will be bypassed during product setup.

 ## Additional libraries & plugins